gomorpheus/morpheus-docs/getting_started/ha/perconaTls.rst

     mysql> exit
     Bye
-    $ sudo systemctl stop mysql.service
+    [root]# systemctl stop mysql.service

 #.
-Now install Percona on to the other nodes using the same steps.
+Install Percona on to the other nodes using the same steps.

 Once the service is stopped on all nodes move onto the next step.